Paddington 2: Production

 In April 2015, David Heyman, the producer of Paddington (2014), confirmed that a sequel was in development.
 It was also announced that Paul King would return to direct, and co-write the screenplay with Simon Farnaby.
 Heyman's Heyday Films, and StudioCanal, produced the film, making it a British-French co-production.
-By October 2016, most of the cast of Paddington — Hugh Bonneville, Sally Hawkins, Julie Walters, Jim Broadbent, Peter Capaldi, Madeleine Harris, Samuel Joslin, Ben Whishaw and Imelda Staunton — were confirmed to be returning for the sequel, joined by Hugh Grant and Brendan Gleeson.
+By October 2016, most of the cast of Paddington—Hugh Bonneville, Sally Hawkins, Julie Walters, Jim Broadbent, Peter Capaldi, Madeleine Harris, Samuel Joslin, Ben Whishaw and Imelda Staunton—were confirmed to be returning for the sequel, joined by Hugh Grant and Brendan Gleeson.
 Grant described his character as "enormously vain and narcissistic".

 Principal photography began on 18 October.
 Many of the domestic interiors were filmed on stages at Pinewood Studios and Warner Bros.
 Studios, Leavesden, but producers also shot at key central London locations like Tower Bridge and St Paul's Cathedral.
-Jonah Coombes, supervising location on both Paddington and the sequel, stated, “We were looking for locations that celebrated London and delivered the kind of cinematic scale we were looking for.”
+Jonah Coombes, supervising location on both Paddington and the sequel, stated, "We were looking for locations that celebrated London and delivered the kind of cinematic scale we were looking for."
 Framestore provided the visual effects for the film, including the elaborate pop-up book sequence.
 On 7 February 2017, filming featured in the CBBC documentary series All Over the Workplace.
 Filming took place in London's Little Venice for three days, and also at Shepton Mallet Prison and Knebworth Park.
 Craig Revel Horwood choreographed the prison dance scene.
 Principal photography wrapped on 27 June 2017.
 Michael Bond, the creator of Paddington Bear, died the same day, and the film was dedicated to him.

 Soundtrack

 The music of the film was composed by Dario Marianelli.

-Additional music in the film, not included on the soundtrack recording:

-"Rain on the Roof" (Stephen Sondheim) – Hugh Grant; performed during the end credits.
+Additional music in the film, not included on the soundtrack recording, includes "Rain on the Roof" (Stephen Sondheim) – Hugh Grant, which is performed during the end credits.